 I can’t imagine which version of the story was taught to the children from the last 50 years, teaching them not to like the other side, fortunately, “The new politics are working on teaching in a more objective way," a freshly graduated teacher of Nicosia said.

 Is interesting that not one of the locals told me, until I investigated by myself, about the referendum of Annan, supported by EEUU, which in 2006 was approved by the North Republic of Cyprus, but denied by the Cypriots.

 “They wanted to give us money as compensation, we don’t want money, but to get back our homes.”.
 After that referendum, the situation keeps the same without any visual change.
 And I may keep like that.

 Actually, is completely possible to cross from one side to other of the island, as if you try to travel from Greek to Turkey, traveling by car and crossing any of the open checkpoints.
 But if we are just walking around in Nicosia, we will find out that there is a kind of magic line with buildings impossible to cross, which makes you zigzag around the small streets of the city.

 It doesn’t look like a wall, it even feels kind of normal if it weren’t for some empty buildings or the shadow of some soldiers in the distance.

 Fortunately, we have a point where to cross, following the main touristic street of the south Nicosia we will find a checkpoint of pedestrians and people crossing it, showing their passports in both sides in a completely normal and natural way.

-Meanwhile, from the mountains of the north side, a big white flag is down by stone, showing from far distance to who owns the north part (Detail which actually I don’t specially agree).
+Meanwhile, from the mountains of the north side, a big white flag is down by a stone, showing from a far distance to who owns the north part (Detail which actually I don’t especially agree with).